 Donny Levit is a journalist and writer.
 He’s the author of Rock n’ Roll Lies, 10 Stories.
 Before moving to Maplewood, he was the senior editor of Bklyner.com.
 He’s an art and culture writer, with interviews including Ken Burns, Andre Braugher, and NY1’s Roger Clark.
 He’s also a radio dj.
 Follow him on Twitter @donnyreports and Instagram @undertheinfluenceradio.

-Hadriana Lowenkron is a student at the University of Pennsylvania studying Urban Studies, Journalism, and Spanish, and a student journalist looking to investigate the race-related income disparities in urban communities.
-She is Editor in Chief of The Daily Pennsylvanian, Penn’s independent student newspaper.
+Hadriana Lowenkron is a graduate of the University of Pennsylvania studying Urban Studies, Journalism, and Spanish, were she was a student journalist looking to investigate the race-related income disparities in urban communities and served as Editor in Chief of The Daily Pennsylvanian, Penn’s independent student newspaper.
 Previously, she interned with The Philadelphia Inquirer, Bloomberg, and the Center for Constitutional Rights.
 Lowenkron now works for Bloomberg News.

 Bruno J. Navarro has more than 20 years of experience as a journalist— covering education, municipal government, business and technology, and everything in between.
 Navarro covers the South Orange-Maplewood Board of Education for Village Green.
 Navarro ran for a seat on the SOM BOE in 2018, focusing on issues of communication and safety.
 Navarro wrote for Village Green from Spring 2019 through Spring 2022.